brampersandon/parody/README.md

 ## No, seriously, what good is this bundle'o'javascript?
 Some apps hosted behind a web server (like Apache) use HTTP headers to pass information from the web server to the application itself.

+This is particularly helpful if you're looking to provide information through HTTP headers, as though you were running a [Shibboleth Service Provider](https://wiki.shibboleth.net/).

 Using *ahead-er*, you can make it really easy to add headers to all your HTTP requests, by proxying them through the awesome